fjemi/yaml-testing-framework/README.md

 ## Resources

 Resources represent the location of modules to import and use during tests.
-Resources can be defined globally when configuring the plugin, or at the module or test levels  under the key `resources` in a YAML file.
+Resources can be defined globally when configuring the app, or at the module or test levels  under the key `resources` in a YAML file.

 ```yaml
 configurations: